stla/jackR/README.md

-The ‘jack’ package: Jack polynomials
+The ‘jack’ package: Jack and other symmetric polynomials
 ================

 ***Jack, zonal, Schur, and other symmetric polynomials.***